-On Monday October 30, at the Battle of Modderspruit, MacBride had his horse shot from under him, but was not seriously hurt.
+On Monday, October 30, at the Battle of Modderspruit, MacBride had his horse shot from under him but was not seriously hurt.
 Col. Blake was not as lucky, as a serious shell wound to his arm put him out of action for about six weeks.
 That put MacBride in actual command of the brigade upon which the Irish had already bestowed his name.
 The Boers at this point had surrounded the British in the town of Ladysmith and hunkered down for a siege that would last 118 days.

 This was not a happy time for the Irish Brigade, as the boredom of siege warfare took its toll on morale.
 By the time it was over their numbers were down to under 100 and Blake was taking less and less interest in his command.
-At this same time a second Irish Brigade was formed in Johannesburg under Australian Arthur Lynch.
+At this same time, a second Irish Brigade was formed in Johannesburg under Australian Arthur Lynch.
 Lynch had arrived to be a war correspondent for "Le Journal" of Paris,” but soon took up the Boer cause.
-After the war Lynch would be an MP from Galway (after surviving a guilty verdict for treason and a death penalty sentence that was commuted) and later West Clare.
+After the war, Lynch would be an MP from Galway (after surviving a guilty verdict for treason and a death penalty sentence that was commuted) and later West Clare.
 He would later be a colonel in the same army he fought in Africa.
 As is often the case in such circumstances, the relations between the two Irish units were less than cordial, and they never served together.
-Meanwhile MacBride’s Brigade were reinforced by 58 Irish-American recruits who snuck out of the US pretending to be an “ambulance corps.”
+Meanwhile, MacBride’s Brigade was reinforced by 58 Irish-American recruits who snuck out of the US pretending to be an “ambulance corps.”

 When the British broke the siege of Ladysmith and the Boers retreated into the Orange Free State, MacBride’s former miners put their demolition skills to work blowing up bridges and anything else that might help delay the pursuing British.
 Lynch’s 2nd Irish Brigade was part of the rear guard of the Boer army.
 On two occasions they performed very well in holding off the British.
 The British advance could not be stopped, however, and by May the Boers had retreated all the way into the Transvaal.